avikstrom/Self-watering_plant_system/README.md

 This code lights up an LED (output) and sounds an alarm (output) based on water levels (input) to keep my plant happy.
 See .png for wiring schematic.
+Never made it to the final step of the project but instead of sounding an alarm the output could open a mechanical valve to replenish water levels from a reservoir.